LakshmiPrashanth2025/Spring-Security-OAuth/HELP.md

 If you manually switch to a different parent and actually want the inheritance, you need to remove those overrides.

 ### OAuth
-Access Token (AT) What it is: A short-lived credential (typically valid for a few minutes to an hour) that acts as a secure "digital key".
+Access Token (AT) : A short-lived credential (typically valid for a few minutes to an hour) that acts as a secure "digital key".

-Refresh Token (RT)What it is: A long-lived credential (valid for days, weeks, or even indefinitely) issued alongside an access token.
+Refresh Token (RT) : A long-lived credential (valid for days, weeks, or even indefinitely) issued alongside an access token.

 ###How They Work Together
 ### Initial Login: